 bash 4470 user mem REG 8,1 179032 403610 /usr/lib/x86_64-linux-gnu/ld-2.29.so

-8. Use pmap to gather the shared library requirements of a program.
+8. Use pmap to check the memory maps of a running process and list shared libraries.

 $ pmap $(pgrep bash | head -n1) | grep \.so | awk '{ print $4 }' | sort -u